johntao/blog-2025/src/content/default/hello-word.md

 This type of task is also known as text-analysis (again, according to some LLM).

-That's why I hooked up with this idea, and trying to implement in the most minimal and maintainable way.
+That's why I got hooked on this idea and tried to implement it in the most minimal and maintainable way.

-These are the prompts that generate better outcome:
+These are the prompts that generated better outcomes:

 - implement it with "Unix Tools Philosophy"
-- given a basic commands such as `wc -w`
+- Start with a basic command such as `wc -w`
-  - then, followed by your requirements
+  - then, follow it with your requirements
-  - and, asked AI to complete your commands
+  - and, ask AI to complete your command

 ## The Outcome